 Decentralization, in addition to being desirable on its own merits, is also a means for stealing a big city out from under the feet of a Sam Yorty or John Lindsay.
 Ronald Reagan and Nelson Rockefeller, please note.

-[This chapter was written in 1969, when Ronald Reagan was Governor of California; readers should feel free to substitute current examples.]
+This chapter was written in 1969; readers should feel free to substitute current examples.

 Counterattack